-- (a) Killing members of the group; - (b) Causing serious bodily or mental harm to members of the group; - (c) Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; - (d) Imposing measures intended to prevent births within the group; - (e) Forcibly transferring children of the group to another group."xi
+- (a) Killing members of the group; - (b) Causing serious bodily or mental harm to members of the group; - (c) Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; - (d) Imposing measures intended to prevent births within the group; - (e) Forcibly transferring children of the group to another group." ix

-The International Court of Justice ("ICJ") has classified these genocidal acts to be those involving the "physical or biological destruction of a group."xii Thus, genocide has two required elements: 1) a physical element, meaning one or more of the five enumerated acts; and 2) a specific intent element, namely the "intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such."xiii
+The International Court of Justice ("ICJ") has classified these genocidal acts to be those involving the "physical or biological destruction of a group."
+Thus, genocide has two required elements: 1) a physical element, meaning one or more of the five enumerated acts; and 2) a specific intent element, namely the "intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such." "in the control of the five enumerated acts and 2 in the control of the five enumerated acts and 2 in the control of the five enumerated acts."

-Current situations of concern
+C. Current situations of concern